HalloCoding/100-days-of-code/r1-log.md

 ### R1D5

-I continued with the Youtube playlist - I'm now at 15/43.
+I made progress in the the Youtube playlist - I'm now at 15/43.

 ⌚ 1hr